Loyla486/xpadneo/docs/README.md

 mapped to keyboard event `KEY_F12` to take screenshots with Steam.
 It will be configurable in the future.
 This controller uses emulated profile switching support (see below).

-This controller uses BLE (Bluetooth low energy) and can only be supported if your Bluetooth dongle also supports BLE.
+This controller uses BLE (Bluetooth low energy) and can only be supported if your Bluetooth adaptor also supports BLE.

 **Known problems:** The controller may not properly set its connection parameters, resulting in laggy and choppy input experience.
 See also: [Troubleshooting](https://atar-axis.github.io/xpadneo/#troubleshooting).